|That's my Lubbie (rhymes with hubby). He spoils me.|

 We set the time for 6 PM that evening.
 No problem, right?
 Wrong.
 The house at that point had 2 weeks worth of packages, packaging, and general disorder that needed to be cleaned.
 I spent the next six hours of my day cleaning up the entire house in preparation for the doggy play date.

 The meeting itself went super smoothly.
-Nala and George got along spectacularly, and in the end it was established that it would be super special awesome for Nala and George to have each other to keep entertained while their owners were away.
+Nala and G got along spectacularly, and in the end it was established that it would be super special awesome for Nala and G to have each other to keep entertained while their owners were away.

 As the night wore on the fever crept in and I was miserable.
 When I get fevers, my skin becomes super sensitive to touch, pressure, anything.
 Any little movement that adjusted the blankets on my skin hurt.
 Swallowing hurt.
 Thinking hurt.
 Michael got home from work to a very miserable looking Liz.
 In true Michael fashion, he made me some simple soup and a nice, soothing tea.
 He rubbed my back and let me complain until he fell asleep.